2 System Setup

 realclean

-This removes all built and downloaded files so the system should be everything you need to build it without any extraneous files
+This removes all built and downloaded files so the system should be everything you need to build it without any extraneous files.

 all

-This performs all of the steps necessary to setup and build the system but doesn’t start up the tomcat server.
+This performs all of the steps necessary to setup and build the system but doesn’t start up the Tomcat server.

 javadoc

-This task creates the javadoc files that end up in work/javadoc
+This task creates the Javadoc files that end up in work/javadoc

 kisscmd